eslavnov/pylips/README.md

 ## Controlling the TV ##
 You can take advantage of some of the built-in commands (to be extended) or send your own custom commands.

+Add `--verbose 0` to any command if you don't want to see the feedback in your terminal (useful for command line sensors).

 ### Built-in commands ###
 ```
 python pylips.py --host %TV's_ip_address% --user %username% --pass %password% --command %command%